i-on-project/codegarten/README.md

 ```

 ### Running without Docker
 The previous section explained how to build the server application.
-Running the server app requires the database to be specified using the environment variables stated [here](#building-the-server-application), as well as the [secret files and their paths](#setting-up-the-secrets-directory).
+Running the server app requires the database to be specified using the environment variables stated [here](#building-the-server-application), as well as the [secrets](#setting-up-the-secrets).
 The database must be initialized using the SQL scripts provided [here](../../tree/main/code/sql)

 To run the built application, the following command can be executed in the `code/jvm` directory:
 ```